lspestrip/striptease/CONTRIBUTING.md

     git checkout -b compute_spectra
     ```

+    **Please use branches and pull requests, and resist the temptation
+    to do commits to `master`, unless they are really trivial!
+The
+    procedure outlined here has several benefits!**

 -   Now feel free to change files, create new ones, and make commits.
     Please make as many commits as necessary: it's better to have many
     small commits than one huge commit!